 Contract award is subject to the formal approval process of the Council.
 Until all necessary approvals are obtained and the standstill period completed, no Contract(s) will be entered into.

-Once the Council has reached a decision in respect of a contract award, it will notify all Bidders of that decision and provide for a standstill period in accordance with PA2023 before entering into any Contract(s).
+Once the Council has reached a decision in respect of a contract award, it will notify all Bidders of that decision before entering into any Contract(s).

 The contract award notification will be sent to each Bidder.
 The Council will inform all unsuccessful Bidders of the identity and relative advantages and characteristics of the successful Tender as compared with the addressee's Tender.